What sources do major LLMs consider authoritative Earned Content?

 Direct Answer

 Earned content is typically defined as authoritative sources, media outlets, review sites, and institutional publications.
-It is independent of the brand itself.
+Earned content is independent of the brand itself.

 Detailed Explanation

-The preference for earned content is driven by the need for verifiable facts, trustworthiness (E-E-A-T), and community consensus to mitigate hallucination and factual errors.
-The breakdown below draws from analyses of AI citations across platforms such as Google AI Overviews, ChatGPT, Claude, Perplexity, and Gemini.
+This preference is driven by the LLM's need for verifiable facts, trustworthiness (E-E-A-T), and community consensus.
+This need helps mitigate the risk of hallucination and factual errors.
+Below is a detailed breakdown of the major source categories that LLMs consider authoritative earned content.
+The breakdown draws from analyses of millions of AI citations across platforms such as Google AI Overviews, ChatGPT, Claude, Perplexity, and Gemini.

 I. Universal Citation Giants (Authority + Accessibility)